Aakry/Qlearning_Cart_Pole/README.md

 # Qlearning_Cart_Pole
-This is a little project warm up project that I've done for my actual engineering graduation project.
+This is a little warm up project that I've done for my actual engineering graduation project.
 Will be updating soon